Skip to main content

 OAuth2 (Authorization Code + Refresh Token)

-In order to authenticate with the source system, the client ID and client secret are passed to the authorization endpoint to request authorization to access the service resources in the browser (when saving the connection).
-If the user is authorized, an authorization grant is passed.
 Using this authorization grant, an access token needs to be requested from the Get Token endpoint.
-The returned token is then used for all upcoming requests.
+The returned token is then used for all subsequent requests.
 As the token in that connection scenario is limited to a certain period of time, a new one is automatically recreated after the old one expires using the refresh token.

 The grant types authorization_code and refresh_token are being used.
 The client credentials can be sent as a Basic Auth header (default) or via the request body.